 (Deborah A. Lott, Los Angeles Editors & Writers Group, 2012)

 Yahoo!
 Sports’ Dan Wetzel on creating digital narratives

 (“you’ve got to fight for every reader”

 Linking on a title/link will take you to the Amazon.com page for the title, where you'll find information about the book.
 Any purchase you make after following such a link will bring a small commission to this site (which helps support the cost of providing it).

 • James Agee, Let Us Now Praise Famous Men

 • Christopher Benfey.
 Red Brick, Black Mountain, White Clay: Reflections on Art, Family, and Survival

 • H.G.
-"Buzz" Bissinger, Friday Night Lights (and do watch the wonderful five-season TV series on Netflix streaming), A Prayer for the City
+"Buzz" Bissinger, Friday Night Lights (and do watch the wonderful five-season TV series on Netflix streaming).
+Also by Bissinger: A Prayer for the City

 • Katherine Boo.
 Behind the Beautiful Forevers: Life, death, and hope in a Mumbai undercity